 A typical question you should be readily prepared to answer.
 Some of the most essential skills for a bartender include teamwork, organization, multitasking, people skills, flexibility and memory.
 Keep these in mind when mentioning your strengths.

 As for weaknesses, avoid the typical response “I’m a perfectionist.”
-Opt for a real weakness that won’t prevent you from succeeeding in your role as a bartender.
+Choose a real weakness that won’t prevent you from succeeding in your role as a bartender.
 Be sure to mention how you are actively trying to improve in this area.